gratipine/gratipine.github.io/_posts/2021-10-13-config-explanations.md

 Host gcp-vm
     HostName compute.ID
     IdentityFile the_path_to_the_ssh_google_compute_engine_file
-    CheckHostIP no
+    CheckHostIP yes
     HostKeyAlias compute.ID
     IdentitiesOnly yes
     StrictHostKeyChecking yes
     UserKnownHostsFile path_to_ssh_google_compute_know_hosts_file
     ProxyCommand path_to_python_executable -S "path_to_google_cloud_executable" compute start-iap-tunnel INSTANCE_NAME %p --listen-on-stdin --project=PROJECT_NAME --zone=ZONE --verbosity=warning
-    ProxyUseFdpass no
     User USER_NAME
 ```
 ### HostName
 Can be:
-- numeric IP address
+- numeric IP address (an external one)
 - a predefined alias or abbreviation given to the host
 You need to figure out what the name of the machine you are connecting to is.
+In the google instance example the easiest way to get the server name of the
+instance is to connect using the name you gave it upon creation and a IAP tunnel.

 ### IdentityFile
 When using a public key authentication you need to specify in this line where the
 private key is stored on the local machine.